UK: Multiple stabbing in Reading declared terror attack | DW | 21.06.2020

 However, one of the protest organizers said on social media that the demonstration had ended and all participants had left before the stabbings occurred.

-He said the case had been declared terrorism after detectives worked through the night on the case.

-"This was an atrocity," Basu said.
-He said there was nothing to suggest anyone else was involved and they were not hunting further suspects.
+"This was an atrocity," Basu said, adding that there was nothing to suggest anyone else was involved and that police were not hunting further suspects.

 Libyan national named

-British media cited Basu as saying the suspect was a 25-year-old Libyan asylum seeker, named as Khairi Saadallah.
+British media cited Basu as saying the suspect was a 25-year-old Libyan asylum-seeker.

 "This was a truly tragic incident and the thoughts of Thames Valley Police are with all those who have been affected," Chief Constable John Campbell of Thames Valley Police said in a press release, before announcing that counterterrorism officers were taking over the probe.

-Note: Editor's note: In a bid to limit their exposure, DW has decided to withhold terror suspects' names and obscure their faces.